runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-properties.md

 ```
 where the division is the real arithmetic division (i.e., no rounding).

-Note that the above property (together with the `[inv]` property) says that the pool share price (i.e., the multiplication of the amounts of XTZ and tokens to be redeemed per unit liquidity) _never_ decreases.
+Note that the above property (together with the `[inv]` property) says that the liquidity share price (i.e., the multiplication of the amounts of XTZ and tokens to be redeemed per unit liquidity) _never_ decreases.
 Intuitively, this implies the following desired properties:
-- When adding liquidity, users _cannot_ mint more liquidity tokens than they should.
+- When adding liquidity, users _cannot_ mint more liquidity shares than they should.
 - When removing liquidity, users _cannot_ redeem more assets than they should.
 - When exchanging tokens, users _cannot_ receive more XTZ or tokens than they should.
 - Updating the token pool _cannot_ be exploited despite the non-atomicity.

-(Note that, however, this property says _nothing_ about the _USD value_ of the pool share.
-Indeed, the USD value of the pool share could decrease due to the so-called “Impermanent Loss” problem.)
+(Note that, however, this property has _nothing_ to do with the _USD value_ of the liquidity share.
+Indeed, the USD value of the liquidity share could decrease due to the so-called "Impermanent Loss" problem.)

-The following claim `[pool]` formulates the pool share price property.
+The following claim `[pool]` formulates the liquidity share price property.

 ```
 claim [pool]: